SUNY Geneseo Faculty & Staff in the News

 - The Rochester Democrat and Chronicle published a front-page story on the Geneseo's women's basketball team succeeding in the wake of tragedy.

-- Rob DiCarlo, associate director for internship opportunities in the Office of Career Development, provided some tips for a story on obtaining internships in College Recruiter.
+- Rob DiCarlo, associate director for internship opportunities in the Career Design Center Office, provided some tips for a story on obtaining internships in College Recruiter.

 - Several news media, including the Rochester Business Journal, reported on Assistant Professor of Geological Sciences Nick Warner's involvement in the decision on where to land the Mars 2020 rover.

 - The Rochester Democrat and Chronicle published an op-ed by Michael Oberg, SUNY Distinguished Professor of History, titled "A case for civic education."

 - Jeff Koch, professor and chair of the Department of Political Science, was a source in a story about President Trump's immigration order distributed among several USA Today network affiliates, including the Binghamton Press & Sun Bulletin, Ithaca Journal and the Rochester Democrat and Chronicle.